jackson837/-school/README.md

 At the end, I was able to make a colourful, modern, and working school website in approximately 60+ hours unluckily for me i hackatime doesn't track offline hour.

+incase you don't get how i used ai, i use ai to help make the grammar sound more proprofessional

 within the timeline of this project i learnt to be more creative and how to netword with other people because even though it was my idea, my friend are the main reason why this has become a reality and thankyou hack club for give me the motivation to make something real, am also open to create hack club a website any day.